The superhero gig ain't no big thing, I save the world at least twice a day before bedtime. They got nothin' on me!

 Plot: When a group of intergalactic criminals cross paths, they realize that they have to band together to survive a ruthless megalomaniac named Ronin (Lee Pace) and put an end to his tyranny before he destroys all life across the galaxy.

-Unfortunately the only fault that Guardians of the Galaxy has for me, and it is a significant one, is the villain of Ronin (Lee Pace).
-Ronin is quite possibly the most bland, stereotypical, Saturday morning cartoon bad guy that any single one of these MCU flicks have ever had.
+Unfortunately, the only fault that Guardians of the Galaxy has for me (and it is a significant one) is the villain of Ronin (Lee Pace).
+Ronin is quite possibly the blandest, most stereotypical, Saturday morning cartoon bad guy that any single one of these MCU flicks has ever had.
 Off the top of my head, I can’t think of a lesser and more uninteresting antagonist that Marvel has come up with since the start of their cinematic universe.
 The writing is generic, ‘I want to kill everyone because I’m EVIL’ with almost no sufficient motivation in sight.
 Even the performance is boring beyond all recognition.
 It’s sadly a black eye on what is otherwise a fantastic film.
 It’s the one I’ve watched the most in the last five years, it’s the absolute most fun and emotionally driven ride I’ve had in the MCU, it is some of the most laughs I’ve received from any movie in general.
-Guardians of the Galaxy is a glorious space opera with an unbelievable visual and writing flare, not to mention the kickin’ soundtrack, that all lit a fire back into the MCU when it needed it the most.
+Guardians of the Galaxy is a glorious space opera with an unbelievable visual and writing flair, not to mention the kickin’ soundtrack, that all lit a fire back into the MCU when it needed it the most.
 All of this is why I list it as my favorite of the entire Marvel Cinematic Universe line-up.

 © 2019 John Plocar

 John Plocar (author) from Weatherford on May 09, 2019:

 Yeah, a lot of people forget about 'The Incredible Hulk', can't say I blame people.
 It was with another actor that was released over a decade ago lol